ProbablyClem/rtrTranslator/readme.md

 - Use of relative paths

-- acces precedent command with the up arrow (as in the terminal)
+- access precedent command with the up arrow (as in the terminal)

 - autocompletion